nicolesanchez-soto/cs1710-practice-scheduler/README.md

 One of our main design decisions was how to represent dancer preferences.
 We initially attempted a ranked list or numeric scoring system, but found it too complex to encode and reason about in Forge.
 We switched to a tiered system (*mustHave*, *prefer*, *avoid*), which offered a clearer and more flexible way to express soft preferences without relying on fragile numeric logic (which we saw could get out of hand with more than 7 pieces because of bitwidth restrictions).
 This choice made the model more expressive while keeping constraints manageable.

-**
-We also chose to model assignment changes temporally, allowing dancers to be incrementally added or removed across time steps.
+We also chose to model assignment changes temporally, allowing dancers to be added or removed across time steps.
 This better reflects the real scheduling dynamics an e-board navigates, like iteratively refining casts, rather than assuming a single instant where everything is assigned.
 To keep the model manageable, we simplified piece scheduling by fixing rehearsal slots per piece, avoiding the complexity of choosing rehearsal times dynamically.
 Finally, we scoped our fairness modeling to the dancer’s perspective (excluding choreographer input, for example) in order to focus more clearly on logistical feasibility and equitable distribution of opportunity.
-**

 ## Scope and Assumptions